Board President's Message

 These are exciting times for Feinberg.
 We continue to rank highly among peer institutions, and the dream of a tuition-free medical school remains the goal.
 But in the meantime, I encourage you to pay it forward and help current Feinberg students advance in their careers as we have.
 In the WIM space we have the Mary Ann Frable, MD Dean’s Scholarship for Women in Medicine.
 In the Inclusion and Allyship space, we have the Promise Scholarship.
 Finally, there is no better way to connect than to attend Alumni Weekend 2023 (Oct 13–14).
 See for yourself all the changes and advancements that have been made at Feinberg.
 I hope you, too, can find your footing and engage in as many ways as possible.

-Contact us at email@example.com if you are interested in joining us on the MAAB.
+Contact us at email@example.com if you are interested in learning more about the MAAB.

-Message originally posted in Northwestern Medicine Magazine, Spring 2018
+Message originally posted in Northwestern Medicine Magazine, Summer 2023.

 We would love to hear from you.
-Please let us know if you are interested in helping us organize an event near you.
-For more information on regional events, annual Alumni Weekends, or the MAA in general, please contact Babette Nyka, director of alumni engagement, at firstname.lastname@example.org.
+Please let us know if you are interested in helping us organize an event.
+For more information on regional and virtual events, annual Alumni Weekends, or the MAA in general, please contact Babette Henderson, senior director of Alumni Engagement, at firstname.lastname@example.org.